guibafica/pass.in_cSharp/README.md

   - List an attendee's badge information.
   - Create the attendee check-in.

+## Used Techs

+- Microsoft.EntityFrameworkCore.Sqlite: SQLite database provider for Entity Framework Core;
+- Microsoft.EntityFrameworkCore: A modern object-database mapper for .NET.

 # Author

 Made with 💜 by Guilherme Bafica 👋